Lasso and probabilistic inequalities for multivariate point processes

 Our first result establishes theoretical properties of $\hat f$ by using the classical oracle approach.
 More precisely, we establish a bound on the risk of $\hat f$ if some conditions are true.
-This is a non-probabilistic result that only relies on the definition of $\hat{a}$ by (\ref{Lasso}).
-In the next section we will deal with this probabilistic aspect, which is to prove that the conditions are fulfilled with large probability.
+This is a nonprobabilistic result that only relies on the definition of $\hat {a}$ by (\ref{Lasso}).
+In the next section we will deal with the probabilistic aspect, which is to prove that the conditions are fulfilled with large probability.

 \begin{Th} Let $c>0$.
 If

 and if for all $\varphi\in\Phi$

 where